 If I had to list my Top 5 favorite foods, matzo ball soup is high on that list.
 It is my ultimate comfort food.
 When I am sick, I want matzo ball soup.
 When I am happy, I want matzo ball soup.
-When I am grumpy, I want matzo ball soup.
+During Passover Seder, I want matzo ball soup.
 You get the idea.
-When my oldest son was born, my mom came to stay with us for a few days and she offered to make me anything that I wanted.
-Anything at all.
-Matzo ball soup is what I wanted.
-And lemon bars.

 People are very opinionated about matzo balls.
 I know that I am.
 Some like them light and fluffy.
 Some (like me) like them very firm.
 Every culture seems to have some sort of dumpling similar to a matzo ball.
 So even if you think that you do not like matzo balls, try them.